Kirkham, Lancashire

 Kirkham aka Kirkam-in-Amounderness is a market town and civil parish in the Borough of Fylde in Lancashire, England, midway between Blackpool and Preston and adjacent to the town of Wesham.
 It owes its existence to Carr Hill upon which it was built and which was the location of a Roman fort.
 At the census of 2011, it had a population 3,304 (Kirkham South) plus 3,890 (Kirkham North), giving a total of 7,194.
 By the census of 2021 the total had risen to 3,217 (Kirkham South) plus 4,666 (Kirkham North), giving a total of 7,883.
+Kirkham is adjacent to the town of Wesham.

 History

 In his 1878 History of the Fylde of Lancashire, John Porter described Kirkham as ".. probably the earliest inhabited locality in the Fylde district."
 Remains found at Carleton in the 1970s of an elk with two harpoons embedded suggest that the Fylde was inhabited as long ago as 8,000 BC.

 The town is pre-Roman in its origin with a name originating from the Danish kirk (church) and -ham (Saxon for settlement, or "home").
 The town owes its existence to Carr Hill upon which it was built and which was the location of a Roman fort.
 It appears in the Domesday Book of 1086 under the name of Chicheham and is described as lying on the Roman road between Ribchester (Bremetennacum) and the River Wyre.
 The town's market charter was granted in 1269–70 by King Henry III.

 In the 15th and 16th centuries Kirkham remained a small market town.
 But from the late 17th century the town grew into a thriving textile centre.
 From 1830 sailcloth was being woven in cottages in the town and later at the Flax Mill, built in 1861 by John Birley.
 Kirkham Grammar School was founded in 1549 but the original building no longer exists.

 In 1792 a Roman brass shield boss was discovered by local schoolmaster John Willacy, in the Dow Brook, in Mill Hill Field.
 Willacy sold the shield to a Scotsman, but it found its way to the Charles Townley collection in Burnley and from there to the British Museum.
 The oval shield, about 8 in in diameter, bore the representation of a human figure, seated, with an eagle to the left and an athlete at the side.